dmkarthiksrini/Distributed_Data_Analysis/README.md

 2. Contributing

-   1. Fork the Project
+   1. Fork/Clone the Project
    2. Create your Feature Branch (git checkout -b phase/AmazingMilestone)
    3. Commit your Changes (git commit -m 'Complete data cleaning in Phase1 of data desciption and research question')
    4. Push to your Branch (git push origin feature/AmazingFeature)
+   5. Notify other members about the changes (so others can pull in the latest)
-   5. Open a Pull Reques
+   6. Open a Pull Reques

 3. License
    Distributed under the MIT License.